-Prerequisite: MCS 050 and MCS 055 This course covers HCPCS coding, basic physician credentialing, and an introduction to ICD-10-CM.
+Prerequisite: MCS 050 and MCS 055

+This course covers HCPCS coding, basic physician credentialing, prior authorizations for procedures and pharmacies, and various Medicare tools and regulations.
 (3 credits, 3 Lecture)

 Medical Ins Reimbursement

 An advanced course concerning medical insurance billing and reimbursement.
 This course will focus on insurance companies such as Blue Cross and Blue Shield, Medicare, and Medicaid.
 (3 credits, 3 Lecture)